 Constitutional By Law and Constitutional Committee can be appointed as needed by the President.

 No member shall be appointed to either the Nominating or Audit Committee who has served on the same Committee during the prior three (3) Association Conferences.
-Exception will be the First and Second Vice Presidents as directed by c. and d. of this section.
+Exception will be the First and Second Vice Presidents and Past Treasurers as directed by c. and d. of this section.

 All Committee members shall serve from the time of appointment until properly discharged by the appointing President or until the President is succeeded by his or her successor.